Menu Close

 If you change your evidence, you must describe the changes in your arguments.
 You can’t change evidence and present it as if your changes were part of the original.

-There are risks if you change your evidence.
-For example, if you redact something, a tribunal member might decide that you blacked it out because it’s not helpful for your side of the claim.
+• If you redact something, a tribunal member might decide that you blacked it out because it’s not helpful for your side of the claim.

 Can I submit anonymous statements as evidence?